AgnelSelvan/opengl_book/readMe.md

-### This is an example of creating a simple triangle using OpenGL and shaders
+### This is an example of Loading a Shader from a File